lmlepin9/DM-CNN/README.md

 0. Download the container
 1. Clone this repo
 2. Initialize the singularity container with
-3. Setup dependencies and MPID core:
+3. Setup dependencies and MPID core: source setup_larcv2_dm.sh

 # Training:
 0. Setup config file according to your needs in ./cfg/simple_config.cfg
-1. Change input/output paths in /uboone/train_DM-CNN.py
-2. python ./uboone/train_DM-CNN.py
+2. python ./uboone/train_DM-CNN.py -a training file -b test_file -o output/directory/ -w weights/directory

 # Inference:
 0. Change input/output paths in /uboone/inference_DM-CNN.py
-1. python ./uboone/inference_DM-CNN.py
+1. python ./uboone/inference_DM-CNN.py -i input_file -c input_csv

+# Event display:

+We can also use the LArCV tools to create event displays of the images we feed to the CNN.

+# Occlusion analysis:
+1.- python ./uboone/occlusion_analysis_CNN.py